 The basket whips up very quickly, in less than an hour so it makes a fast and easy project for anytime!

 Want an ad-free version of this pattern?
 It comes with a photo tutorial of the Cross Stitch for your convenience!
-You can purchase it for a nominal fee on Ravelry!
+You can purchase it for less than the price of a cup of coffee on Ravelry!

 Here’s everything you need to know before getting started on your basket: